freefestivalsnightlifefamily-friendlyoutdoor

 Beyond the Feria

 If you're spending the full week in Málaga, there's plenty to do between Feria sessions.
-Check out our things to do in Málaga guide for ideas, or take a look at free things to do if the Feria budget needs a break.
+My things to do in Málaga guide has ideas, or take a look at free things to do if the Feria budget needs a break.

 Location